FlexiblePrintedCircuits/covid19-mie/README_EN.md

 ### Deployment to Staging & Production Environments

 When `master` branch is updated, the HTML files will be automatically built onto `production` branch, and then the production site (https://covid19-mie.netlify.com/) will be also updated.
+When `develop` branch is updated, the HTML files will be automatically built onto `dev_pages` branch, and then the production site (https://covid19-mie-dev.netlify.com/) will be also updated.